Educational Support

 While Pennsylvania has come a long way in helping foster youth with college, the Fostering Independence Tuition Waiver covers only tuition and fees, and the remaining balance for campus living and meals can be substantial.

-In 2023, our second MAGIC scholar, a young woman who has aged out of foster care, was awarded a laptop to use in finding better employment opportunities and helping complete her healthcare degree.
+In 2023, we presented our second MAGIC Scholarship to a young woman who aged out of foster care, providing her with a laptop to enhance her job prospects while completing her healthcare degree.